Jagan-creator/Jagan-creator/README.md

 ------------------------

-As an ambitious junior full-stack developer, I am dedicated to continuously expanding my skill set and keeping pace with the latest technologies.
-Proficient in JavaScript, React, PostgreSQL, Node, Express, Ruby, HTML, and CSS, I possess a solid foundation in both front-end and back-end development.
-With a background in marketing and a strong emphasis on user experience, I approach projects with a creative mindset, striving to create intuitive and visually appealing web applications.
+As an ambitious full-stack web developer, I am dedicated to continuously expanding my skill set and keeping pace with the latest technologies.
+Well versed in JavaScript, React, PostgreSQL, Prisma, Node, Express, Ruby, HTML, and CSS, I possess a solid foundation in both front-end and back-end development.
+With a background in SEO marketing and a strong emphasis on user experience, I approach projects with a creative mindset, striving to create intuitive and visually appealing web applications.
 With adaptability, attention to detail, and a commitment to continuous learning, my goal is to deliver high-quality solutions that surpass expectations.

 * 🌍  I am based in Calgary, AB
 * 🖥️  See my portfolio here - [portfolio link](https://jagan-creator.vercel.app/)